makermovement/WebResearcherJS/README.md

 ### Installation

 Create a bookmarklet using the code available under bookmarklet/editor-bookmarklet and you are good to go!
-(How to add bookmarklet? : https://mreidsma.github.io/bookmarklets/installing.html)

 ### Controls
 <img width=650px src="demo.gif">